sansneo/dotfiles/README.md

 > [!NOTE]
 > Setup `mdev` and `hwdrivers` for microcontrollers(and some other things) to work in WSL.
-> I use Helix for everything, but I do like to have Codium(optimized and private VSCode fork) installed because I used it for a long time!
+> I use Helix for everything, but I do like to have Codium(optimized and private VSCode fork) installed because I used it for such a long time!
 > Get the GitHub Theme, Vim and WSL extensions if you want to try it!

-[^1]: To have access to the Windows $PATH in WSL you need to modify the $PATH export in /etc/profile and add the current $PATH to it like this
+[^1]: To have access to the Windows $PATH in WSL you need to modify the $PATH export in /etc/profile by adding the current $PATH value to it like this
       `export PATH="$PATH:/usr..."`